 Russians are considered a member of the “Slavic family” situated in Eastern Europe, where local people’s exquisite appearance is highly valued worldwide.

 Many foreigners love to live in China because they think Chinese people are very friendly.
 Generally speaking, young people in China are more or less willing to make new friends and therefore are interested in getting to know people from different cultural backgrounds.
 However, there are still some people who are reluctant to learn about other cultures because they are introverts.
-In fact, many Chinese are very shy and hence are not good at communicating with other people.
+In fact, many Chinese are very shy and hence are not good at communicating with strangers.
 But it doesn’t mean they would just walk away when you are in need of help.

 Russian people often seem to be indifferent to what is happening around them.
 However, they are ready to do whatever they can when their friends are in trouble.
 The word “friend” plays a tremendous role in Russian people’s daily lives.
-The famous Russian proverb “It’s better to have 100 friends rather than have 100 rubles” is the perfect reflection of the importance of making friends in Russian culture.
+The famous Russian proverb “It’s better to have 100 friends rather than 100 rubles” is the perfect reflection of the importance of friendship in Russian culture.

 China vs. Russia: Culture